General Frequently Asked Questions

 Q. Is there a match requirement for the CRRP?

-A. No, a match is not required for CRRP.
-However, for-profit recipients must provide evidence of 10% equity investment in the project.
+A. Awardees are responsible for the other 80% of total eligible project costs and for-profit recipients must provide evidence of 10% equity investment in the project.
+CRRP will only reimburse 20% of eligible invoices submitted.
 If a recipient seeks to use a CRRP award to satisfy the match requirement for another program, it is the responsibility of the applicant to confirm there are no restrictions on these other sources that would preclude the use of CRRP funds to be used as a match.

 Q. Do projects need to be fully permitted before applying to CRRP?